Aylur/gnim/docs/jsx.md

 ### Contexts

 Context provides a form of dependency injection.
-It is used to save from needing to pass data as props through intermediate components (aka prop drilling).
+It lets you avoid the need to pass data as props through intermediate components (a.k.a. prop drilling).
 The default value is used when no Provider is found above in the hierarchy.

 Example: